immersive-web/webxr-ar-module/explainer.md

 function onSessionEnd() {
   vrSession = null;

-  // Ending the session stops executing callbacks passed to requestFrame().
+  // Ending the session stops executing callbacks passed to the VRSession's
-  // To continue rendering, use the window's AnimationFrame callback window.requestAnimationFrame(onDrawFrame);
+  // requestAnimationFrame().
+To continue rendering, use the window's
+  // requestAnimationFrame() function.
+  window.requestAnimationFrame(onDrawFrame);
 }
 ```